Zuras: Reborn

 Sprite stated that he used the pieces of machinery of Olympia to partially "reactivate" Zuras—and then deceived Zuras into visiting the tomb of the Dreaming Celestial, forming a Uni-Mind there.
-This provided Sprite with the power he needed to rewrite some aspects of reality, stripping the other Eternals of their powers and memories.
-Sprite also stated that he considered Zuras to be the most powerful of the Eternals.
+This provides Sprite with the power to rewrite some aspects of reality, stripping the other Eternals of their powers and memories.

 In the "rewritten" world, Zuras was made into an alcoholic homeless man, with mental problems.
-He was, however, restored by Ajak.
-Ultimately, Zuras found Sprite after the events were resolved, and killed him by snapping Sprite's neck.
+He is later restored by Ajak.
+Zuras tracks down Sprite and kills him by snapping his neck.

-Zuras and the other Eternals committed suicide upon discovering their ultimate destiny when the Celestials Final Host descended on Earth.
+Zuras and the other Eternals committed suicide upon discovering their ultimate destiny when the Celestial's Final Host descended on Earth.
+Zuras and the other Eternals are later resurrected simultaneously.

 Powers and abilities

 Zuras has achieved above-average development of the normal attributes of the race of Eternals through great discipline.
 He possesses superhuman strength, speed, stamina, and durability, and can fly at supersonic speeds.
 Zuras possesses the ability to manipulate cosmic energy to augment his life force granting him great longevity and regenerative abilities, the projection of concussive force, heat, and electrical energy up to a maximum range of 300 feet.
-He could also use cosmic energy to create force shields around himself, to levitate himself and/or others, and to psionically manipulate molecules to transform an object's shape.
+He could also use cosmic energy to create force shields around himself, to levitate himself and others, and to psionically manipulate molecules to transform an object's shape.
 During his lifetime, Zuras was the only Eternal known capable of initiating the creation of the Uni-Mind (the collective life-form resulting from the physical and mental merging of a significant number of Eternals) by himself.
 Zuras is also capable of telepathy, illusion-casting, and limited teleportation.

 Zuras possesses extensive knowledge of ancient and arcane wisdom.